Threads of Us: Weaving Identity and Place

 She turned to photography to pursue it.
 What began as an architectural inquiry has grown into a sustained investigation of cultural identity, land, and how communities reconstruct belonging across generations and geographies.

-The series currently comprises up to 20 portraits representing communities, including but not limited to Ojibwe, Ghanaian, Pakistani, Hmong, Thai, and Indian participants in the Twin Cities.
+The series comprises of 20 portraits representing communities, including but not limited to Ojibwe, Ghanaian, Pakistani, Hmong, Thai, and Indian participants in the Twin Cities.
 The series includes Indigenous participants not as a gesture but as a recognition that any honest exploration of belonging in Minnesota must reckon with whose land this is.

 Location: Twin Cities, Minnesota